dannynelson/guitar-quest/README.md

 - hide most of submission guidelines (since once they know once, they won't need to see it again)
 - clean up duplicate loading of piece in pre save and post save hooks
 - infinite scroll for notifications
+- will query param length for userPieces ever go beyond url limit on piecesByLevel page?

 BugFixes / Security
 - what happens if we can't connect to stripe